Our application of the National Curriculum

 What's included in the National Curriculum ?

-For maths and Science there are Programmes of Study for each Year 1 to 6.
+For Maths and Science, there are Programmes of Study for each Year 1 to 6.
 Other subjects are grouped for Y3/4 and 5/6.
 For some subjects, e.g. Art, the Purpose of Study is split simply into objectives for Key Stage 1 and Key Stage 2.
-As our children are in mixed age classes teacher’s take account of the Programme/Purpose of Study for both year groups and includes all the relevant objectives in the lesson.
-Differentiating up and down as appropriate.
+As our children are in mixed-age classes, teachers take account of the Programme/Purpose of Study for both year groups and include all the relevant objectives in the lesson, differentiating up and down as appropriate.

 Click here for more information.